-Perhaps the best-known neighborhood is the Inner Harbor, a magnet for visitors and home to the National Aquarium, the Maryland Science Center, Orioles Park at Camden Yards, the Baltimore Ravens’ home at M&T Bank Stadium, and even the USS Constellation, a docked 1854 frigate that’s now a museum.
+Perhaps the best-known neighborhood is the Inner Harbor, a magnet for visitors and home to the National Aquarium, the Maryland Science Center, Oriole Park at Camden Yards, the Baltimore Ravens’ home at M&T Bank Stadium, and even the USS Constellation, a docked 1854 frigate that’s now a museum.

 Nearby lies Federal Hill, a neighborhood of bars, bistros, shops, and the Cross Street Market, with vendors selling meats, flowers or seafood.
 It’s one of six city markets, the nation’s oldest continuously operating public market system, which traces its history back to 1763.